 Yet my overriding mantra is: Diversification, diversification, diversification.

 It is the key to success both with your investments and your lifestyle.

 That’s why my real estate portfolio is very diversified.

-It includes agricultural land, raw land, timber, rental properties (city and beach), commercial property, a real estate development, and even some cemetery plots… across a dozen countries and 10 currencies…
+It includes agricultural land, raw land, timber, rental properties (city and beach), commercial property, a real estate development, and even some cemetery plots… across more than a dozen countries and 10 currencies…

 That diversification gives me cash flow (in multiple currencies) and allows me not to have to worry much about what’s going on at any given time in any one country.
 The economies of some places where I’m invested can be struggling, but I don’t have to care.
 It doesn’t affect my net worth in any real way.